"I don’t really want my business to have higher profits," said no entrepreneur ever.

 This value can also help calculate the profit margin of a specific product or offering, instead of finding the margin for the company as a whole.
 To calculate the gross profit margin of a specific product, use the revenue earned from sales of the product, and the costs related to the production of the product.

 What is net profit margin?

-Net profit margin calculates how much of your total revenue is profit.
+Net profit margin calculates how much of your revenue is profit.
 Instead of accounting for just the direct cost of creating and selling a product like gross profit margin, net profit margin accounts for all expenses.

 Net Profit Margin Formula

 To calculate net profit margin, subtract total expenses from revenue, and divide that value by revenue.

 Here’s how the equation for net profit margin looks: